SlimeKnights/slimeknights.github.io/_drafts/investiture-update.md

 {% include update/image.html name="invested-nuggets" alt="Forging spikes to create invested nuggets." %}

 The first new feature is the ability to craft invested nuggets, which can be consumed to change your ferring type.
 Invested nuggets can be crafted in a metal forge by combining a nicrosil or netherite nugget with a full metal spike.

-Using a nicrosil nugget will give you an invested nicrosil nugget, which randomizes your ferring type when consumed.
-Using a netherite nugget will give you an invested nugget matching the type of the spike, giving you the same power that spike stole; for example using a steel spike will grant you the power to store speed in steel.
+* Using a nicrosil nugget will give you an invested nicrosil nugget, which randomizes your ferring type when consumed.
+* Using a netherite nugget will give you an invested nugget matching the type of the spike, giving you the same power that spike stole; for example using a steel spike will grant you the power to store speed in steel.

 This feature notably provides a viable way to use nicrosil metalminds in single player, along with a good late game option for selecting your power without loss of max health.

-If this feature seems familiar, its did existed in the previous build as an unobtainable item called "Lerasium Nuggets".
+If this feature seems familiar, its did exist in the previous build as an unobtainable item called "Lerasium Nuggets".
 I wanted to move away from Lerasium as that metal has some unknown effects in the books (and tends to be far more associated with Allomancy) and I never came up with a way I liked to obtain them.
 Plus, there is [some lore precedence](https://wob.coppermind.net/events/210/#e4616) for using metal spikes in this way.

 ### Nicrosil Spikes